Arizona, New Mexico & Tennessee Workers Compensation Attorneys

-Under Arizona, New Mexico and Tennessee workers’ compensation laws, an employer is required to carry workers compensation insurance based on a minimum number of employees.
-These state laws are designed and enacted to ensure that workers hurt, disabled or die from a work related injury receive monetary compensation to help cover medical expenses, health care treatments and possibly lost wages.
+Under Arizona, New Mexico and Tennessee workers’ compensation laws, an employer is required to carry workers’ compensation insurance based on a minimum number of employees.
+These state laws are designed and enacted to ensure that workers that get hurt, disabled, or die from a work-related injury receive monetary compensation to help cover medical expenses, health care treatments, and possibly lost wages.

 Get Help with Workplace Injuries!